-Unlike electronic instruments, the last two parts of the system described involve some kind of generative approach.
+One of the distinguishing features of interactive systems from electronic instruments is that the mapping layer involves some kind of generative approach.
 The system doesn’t simply allow a one-direction passive information flow, but takes the role of a musician in its own right, becoming a co-creator of the piece.
 There are various roles that this agent can take, including but not limited to those traditionally assigned to human musicians, such as performer, composer and conductor.

-A case could be made to consider acoustical instruments as interactive systems, as some respond non-linearly or in a chaotic manner to energy input provided by a human.
+A case could be made to consider some acoustic instruments as interactive systems, as they tend to respond non-linearly or in a chaotic manner to energy input provided by a human.
 This can be attested by anyone that tried to learn a bowed string or wind instrument in a traditional western art music setting.
 The instrument appears to have a life of its own, creating sound in response more to the requirements of its physicality that to the urges of the novice performer.
 The instrument needs to be “tamed”, that is, the performer is required to be able to exert control over its sonic output.
 However, differences with acoustic musical instruments are many, the main one being that in interactive systems the performers rarely have has absolute control over the sonic result and is constantly in a kind of conversation with the system.
+The same input by the performer can generate radically different kinds of sonic behavior depending of the way the data is mapped.

 In this chapter we’ll first explore the development of some of the first interactive music systems: Chadabe’s CEMS and Martirano SalMAr Construction.
 Then, we’ll explore some of the elements that help us differentiate them from traditional instruments: the controller, mapping schemes and decision-making algorithms.
 The latter will lead us to a discussion about machine learning, a branch of artificial intelligence that helps computers identify patterns on input data, and thus opens new kinds of meaningful human-computer interaction.